The Inner Workings of My Breakdown (a Dream)

 The doors that did not open for you are the ones where you will find what really matters, she says.

 How do I enter those doors?
-I ask Anna Grace just as the hammerhead crane rises up, pivots, and drops the elevator cage into a blue sea teeming with sharks.
+I ask Anna Grace just as the hammerhead crane rises up, pivots, and drops the elevator cage into a blue sea teeming with sharks and my nose bleeding again.

 Drenched in sweat, nearly delirious, I wake with a bolt in my bed next to my wife snoring deep into a rainy night.